How to Use the 4-7-8 Breathing Method for Your Anxiety

 All breathing techniques are designed to help the body relax and fall into a state of deep sleep over time, so your body can replenish oxygen.
 With the 4-7-8 method, you can give the organs and tissues in the body the much-needed boost.

 The practice of the 4-7-8 technique forces the body and mind to concentrate on regulating the breath.
 It also reduces the heart rate level and relaxes the nerves.
 Overall, the central concept of 4-7-8 breathing techniques can be compared to practices like alternative nostril breathing, mindfulness meditation, guided imagery, and visualization.
-All of which focuses on breathing as you are paying attention to the present .
+All of which focus on breathing as you are paying attention to the present .

-If you are suffering from anxiety and stress, you may find these techniques helpful in overcoming the distractions as you slip into a more relaxed state.
+If you are suffering from anxiety and stress, you may find these techniques helpful in overcoming distractions as you slip into a more relaxed state.
 You may even feel lightheaded at first, but practicing it twice a day can yield better results compared to practicing it once.